Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

     * `read: boolean`: Whether everyone else can read the file
     * `write: boolean`: Whether everyone else can write to the file
     * `execute: boolean`: Whether everyone else can execute the file
+* `setuser: boolean`: Whether executing the file will set the user to the owner
 * `special: table?`: A table that can contain mount-specific data.

 ### Errors